spooky-cauldron/password-manager/README.md

 ## OpenAPI

-OpenAPI API spec can be viewed at http://localhost:5000/swagger/index.html.
+OpenAPI spec can be viewed at http://localhost:5000/swagger/index.html when running the backend service.

 ![openapi](/assets/openapi.png)